superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 Specialized agents with divided responsibilities can help address these challenges and unlock the full potential of RAG.
 For example, retriever agents can focus solely on efficient passage retrieval using optimized vector similarity searches.
 Dedicated reader agents can analyze retrieved context and summarize the most salient information.
 Orchestrator agents can dynamically adjust relevance weightings between the prompt and context.

-By factoring RAG into separable subtasks executed concurrently by collaborative agents, relevance, scalability and latency limitations can be mitigated.
+By factoring RAG into separable subtasks executed concurrently by collaborative agents, relevance, scalability, and latency limitations can be mitigated.
 This allows RAG to scale efficiently to enterprise workloads.

 To address the challenges with single-agent RAG systems, a multi-agent architecture is proposed consisting of specialized retriever, ranker, reader, and orchestrator agents.